Autism Providers Who Accept Medi-Cal

 Medi-Cal, the CA version of Medicaid, is free or low-cost health insurance for California residents who qualify.
 It is administered by the CA Department of Health Care Services (DHCS).
-Most Medi-Cal plans now run through a managed care plan administered by your county.
-Managed Care Medi-Cal is regulated by the Department of Managed Health Care (DMHC).
+Most Medi-Cal plans now run through a managed care plan administered by the county and regulated by the Department of Managed Health Care (DMHC).
 Those counties not regulated by DMHC are considered a County Organized Health System (COHS).
 Medi-Cal receipients of these plans have to go to fair hearing if they disagree with their health plan's determinations.
 Is your plan a COHS plan?

 In July 2014, the Centers for Medicaid & Medicare Services issued federal guidance to the states indicating that ABA is a covered benefit for children under 21-years-old.
 This benefit was hard fought for by families, advocates and supportive public officials.

 How to get Behavioral Intervention Therapy (ABA)